Platinum-Saber/Infinite-Stack/SEM-4/CS3263-Embedded Computer Networks/Labs/Lab 03 - SPI Protocol.md

 ### 1. MOSI (Master out Slave in)

-- When the master device initiates communication, the data intended to be sent to the slave is first loaded into the SPDR.
+- When the master device initiates communication, the data intended to be sent to the slave is first loaded into the SPDR (SPI data register).
 Upon transmission, the data is shifted out bit-by-bit from the SPDR via the MOSI line.
 - Active only when **SS (Slave Select) is LOW**.
 - Data is sent in synchronization with the **SCK (clock) signal**.
 #### Master Code